 With the new law coming, Saudi Arabia will soon be a top pick for foreigners who want to invest in real estate.

-However, buying property in a foreign country can be complicated, especially with all the new laws and regulations involved.
+However, buying property in a foreign country can be complicated, especially with new regulations such as the 5% Real Estate Transaction Tax (RETT), valuation rules overseen by Taqeem-certified valuers, and ownership eligibility requirements for non-Saudis.

-Don’t worry!
-This guide is here to make it easy for foreign buyers to understand how the property market works in Saudi Arabia.
+Don’t worry.
+This guide is designed to help foreign buyers understand how the property market works in Saudi Arabia in 2025.

-Also, for a more in-depth analysis, you can check our property pack for Saudi Arabia made by our country expert and reviewed by locals.
+For deeper market research, pricing trends, and legal guidance, you can also check our property pack for Saudi Arabia, created by our market expert team and reviewed by local real estate professionals.

 Read: Top 5 Home Salon Startups In India Disrupting The Industry